Mohiuddin Jahangir

-Captain Mohiuddin Jahangir BS (মহিউদ্দীন জাহাঙ্গীর) (7 March 1949-14 December 1971) was a Pakistan Army officer who joined the Mukti Bahini during the 1971 war.
-He was born in the village of Rahimgonj under Babugonj Upazila of Barisal District, East Pakistan.
+Captain Mohiuddin Jahangir BS (মহিউদ্দীন জাহাঙ্গীর) (7 March 1949 – 14 December 1971) was a Pakistan Army officer who joined the Mukti Bahini during the 1971 war.
+He was born in the village of Rahimgonj under Babugonj Upazila of Backergunge District, East Bengal.
 He was an officer in Sector 7 of the Mukti Bahini and was killed while attempting to breakthrough enemy defenses on the bank of the Mahananda River.

 His initiative seriously undermined the Pakistani Army's resistance in the area; eventually allowing, the Mukti Bahini to overrun the positions of the Pakistan Army.
 The main gate of Dhaka Cantonment, "Shaheed Birsreshto Jahangir Gate", is named in his honor.

 He was awarded the highest recognition of bravery in Bangladesh.

 Early life

-Mohiuddin Jahangir was born on 7 March 1949 at Rahimganj, Babuganj upazila in Barisal District, East Pakistan.
+Mohiuddin Jahangir was born on 7 March 1949 at Rahimganj, Babuganj thana in Backergunge District, East Bengal.
 His primary education was at the Patarchar Primary School in Muladi.
 He achieved scholarships in talent pool in his 5th and 8th grade, and he passed his SSC examination from Muladi Mahbudjan High School in 1964.
 He finished his HSC from the Barisal BM College in 1966.
 In 1967 he enrolled at the department of Statistics at the University of Dhaka.
 On 5 October 1967 he joined the Pakistan Army as a cadet at the Pakistan Military Academy.
 Jahangir was then commissioned in the Corps of Engineers after successfully completing his training with the 15th war course.
 Later he was posted at 173 Engineer's Battalion in Multan.
 After working with the battalion for six months, he was shifted to Military College of Engineering in Risalpur.
 After finishing the 13-month-long training he took bomb-disposal training.